deexsunts/TIC-TAC-TOE/READ ME.md

 *the feature above will be used in the future to create winning streaks for the player, (not developed yet)

 -code in main.py has internal documentation that is easy to follow and understand.

+How to run.:

+-copy the code (main.py) into your code editor.

+-and make sure you have downloaded tkinter library for python on you computer.

+- you can do this by typing pip3 install tkinter.
+-
+- then you are ready to play :)